 HMRC provide the following description: “Expenditure is reimbursed if the cost is initially borne by the employee”.

-This means if expenditure has been settled directly with the vendor by the company, e.g. expenditure on a company credit card, this is not classed as a reimbursed expense regardless of whether it related to R&D activity.
+This means that if expenditure has been settled directly with the vendor by the company, e.g. expenditure on a company credit card, this is not classed as a reimbursed expense regardless of whether it related to R&D activity.
 This is because the cost was not initially borne by the employee.
 This is an important distinction.

-So, can reimbursed expenses be included within an R&D tax credit claim?
+So, can reimbursed expenses ever be included within an R&D tax credit claim?
 To be allowable, a reimbursed expense must be:

 - Classed as a staffing cost, and

 - Relate directly to R&D activities.